-- One PDF copy or URL link of the most recent art festival brochure or art festival schedule, which details the full schedule of artistic and cultural activities and programming throughout the festival. - Letters from up to two festival partners or collaborators (if applicable) confirming the nature of their participation in the festival (maximum two letters, one page each).
+- One PDF copy or URL weblink of the most recent art festival brochure, program, or art festival schedule, which details the full schedule of artistic and cultural activities and programming throughout the festival. - Letters from up to two festival partners or collaborators (if applicable) confirming the nature of their participation in the festival (maximum two letters, one page each).
 Do not include general letters of support.

-Additional Information Required from Organizations
+Online Profile Updates Required from Organizations